LancelotShih/financeManager/README.md

 A small python app that you can enter your basic financial holdings and determine your net worth

 # Usage
-If you would just like to use the app, find the `.exe` file
+If you would just like to use the app, find the `.exe` file in releases

 ## Install Dependencies